 Pat dough into a rectangle or circle about 3/4 inch thick.
 Cut into 2 1/2-inch triangles with a floured knife or into shapes with floured cookie cutters.

 Transfer to prepared baking sheet.
-In a small bowl, beat remaining egg for an egg wash; brush scone tops with egg wash and sprinkle with sugar.
+Brush scone tops with beaten egg and sprinkle with sugar.
 Bake 12 to 15 minutes, or until an even golden brown.
-Cool on wire racks.
+Cool on wire rack.